Samshal/Acl/README.md

 	...
 ```
 Internally, the created objects are stored in Registries which are fully serializable.
-This makes it easy to transfer/get the objects from anywhere; a persistent storage, a database and anywhere data can be stored/received.
+This makes it easy to transfer/get the objects from anywhere; a persistent storage, a database and anywhere else data can be stored/received.
 More on this later.

 Samshal\Acl provides a more intuitive way to create objects.
 Instead of creating new objects everytime you need to add them to the registry, why not call a single method that can determine which kind of object you are trying to create and have it do it automatically?
 The ACL provides an `addRole`, `addResource` and `addPermission` methods for this purpose which all accepts string values as parameters.
 Example: